 Nestlé also uncovered another key insight: Millennials didn't necessarily grow up with a mom or a grandmother teaching them how to bake.
 "They're getting that information from YouTube now," says Kelly.
 "We saw that Toll House could play a big role in being that friend and partner alongside them in the kitchen, helping out in those show-me-how-to-do-it moments."

 That did it: The Toll House team set out to reinvent its entire content strategy.
-They shifted from a traditional holiday-centric model to a new always-on, evergreen approach to video.
+They shifted from a traditional holiday-centric model to a new always-on, evergreen approach to online video.
 And they began to create relevant information for the modern baker's full range of baking moments.

 "We saw that Toll House could play a big role in being that friend and partner alongside them in the kitchen, helping out in those show-me-how-to-do-it moments."